About the Epson PowerLite Home Cinema 5040UBe

 - wireless HDMI connectivity provides high-definition picture quality for both 2D and 3D without running a cable between your video source and the projector

-- wireless receiver is built into projector; wireless transmitter module connects to video source via HDMI (wireless range is 32 feet; the signal is infrared and the projector and transmitter must be in the same room)
+- wireless receiver is built into front of projector; wireless transmitter module connects to video source via HDMI (wireless range is 32 feet; the signal is infrared and the projector and transmitter must be in the same room)

 - 3-LCD, 3-chip technology (1920 x 1080 pixels each)